henishik/fabric-hl-usecase-supply-chain/README.md

 # Fabric Hyperledger Telco Use Case Prototype

-This repository is to accomplish a common use case in Telco industry, which aims to share their blacklist customer over across the three biggest organizations with a decent privacies to read and write.
+A bootstrap project for a common use case in Telco industry, which aims to share their blacklist customer over across multiple organizations with aiming some private-data requirements.
+This activity is a part of [IDPP#22](https://github.kigroup.de/ki-decentralized/IDPPs/issues/22)

 ## Project Overview